byte-my-briefs/nvim-config/README.md

 ### 🕓 Estimated Setup Time: 15 minutes

-1. **Neovim**: The first step is to install Neovim itself.
+1. **Neovim**: First, install Neovim.
 Installation instructions for all platforms can be found [here](https://github.com/neovim/neovim/wiki/Installing-Neovim).

 2. **NvChad**: Next, set up NvChad per their [instructions](https://nvchad.com/docs/quickstart/install).

    > **Note**: They reccomend having a Nerd font installed (and I do as well).
-   > It will allow you to take full advantage of their beautiful UI, and
-   > especially any and all glyph/icon-related features.
-Installation is easy
-   > and a great tutorial can be found
+   > Installation is easy and a great tutorial can be found
    > [here](https://www.geekbits.io/how-to-install-nerd-fonts-on-mac/).
    > Additionally, please see [NerdFonts.com](https://www.nerdfonts.com/) for a
    > fantastic collection of the most popular nerd fonts.